 Year of call 2015

-James Castle accepts instructions in all areas of Chambers’ work, with a particular focus on property law.
+James Castle accepts instructions in all areas of property law, with a particular focus on leasehold disputes.

 James enjoys a busy landlord and tenant practice, dealing with both residential and commercial properties, acting for both landlords and tenants.
 He regularly appears in the County Court, acting in fast and multi-track trials.
 These matters range widely from possession (including forfeiture and property guardianship) claims, to claims in respect of dilapidations and other breaches of covenant, and business lease renewals.